 Mountain Sun, and its sister branch on South Broadway, Southern Sun, are favorite local hangouts.
 They brew their own craft beer (more than 75 different types throughout the year) and serve up guilty pub grub, which you can enjoy to live acoustic, bluegrass and folk several nights a week (typically Wednesday, Sunday and Monday).

 Got a skill to share?
-Mountain Sun, 1535 Pearl St., hosts an open bluegrass pick on Wednesdays at 7 p.m.
-The Sunday and Monday shows start at 10 p.m.
+Mountain Sun, 1535 Pearl St., has hosted a weekly, open bluegrass pick (although it’s currently off the calendar).
+The Sunday and Monday shows start at 10 and 9:30 p.m., respectively.

 Bonus: No cover charge here.
 Check the calendar for upcoming shows.